mortii/anki-morphs/docs/src/user_guide/setup/settings/note-filter.md

 In my case the field I'm interested in is `Japanese`

+> **Note**: Fields with complete sentences are preferable over fields that only have isolated words.
+The more context
+> the morphemizers are given, the less likely they are to produce false positives.

 ## Morphemizer

 This is the tool AnkiMorphs uses to split text into morphs.
 AnkiMorphs comes bundled with two morphemizers: